You can use Copenhagen’s 4 metro lines 24 hours a day, 7 days a week.

 Getting to Copenhagen airport from the city center (or vice versa) is quick, cheap and easy if you go by metro.
 12 minutes is all it takes from Kongens Nytorv station.

-In the autumn of 2019, 17 brand new stations on a new metro line was added to the metro.
-Known as line M3, “The Circle Line (or “Cityringen” in Danish) connects the neighbourhoods of Vesterbro, Frederiksberg, Nørrebro, Østerbro and the city center.
-This new addition to the metro system will make it even easier to explore the different neighbourhoods of Copenhagen.
+In the autumn of 2019, 17 brand new stations on a new metro line were added to the metro.
+Known as line M3, “The Circle Line (or “Cityringen” in Danish) connects the neighborhoods of Vesterbro, Frederiksberg, Nørrebro, Østerbro and the city center.
+This new addition to the metro system will make it even easier to explore the different neighborhoods of Copenhagen.
+In spring 2020 the newest addition to the metro, M4 opened, now connecting the rest of the city to the neighborhood Nordhavn.

 Metro tickets and prices